Deep learning methods for inverse problems using connections between proximal operators and Hamilton-Jacobi equations: Connections between learning priors and the inverse problem for Hamilton--Jacobi equations

 We say the function $(\bx,t) \mapsto S(\bx,t)$ is \emph{reachable} if the set $I_{t}(S)$ is nonempty.
 The main reachability result for the initial value problem~\cref{eqn:intro2} is the following: \begin{theorem} Suppose $\bx \mapsto S(\bx,t)$ is uniformly Lipschitz continuous.
 Then the set $I_{t}(S)$ defined in~\cref{eq:reachable_init_conds} is nonempty if and only if $\bx \mapsto tS(\bx,t)$ is semiconcave. \end{theorem} \begin{proof} This follows from~\cite[Theorem 2.2, Theorem 6.1, and Definition 6.2]{esteve2020inverse}. \end{proof}

 Now, assume $(\bx,t) \mapsto S(\bx,t)$ is reachable.
-What can be said about the nonempty set $I_{t}(S)$?
-Since $(\bx,t) \mapsto S(\bx,t)$ is obtained from evolving forward in time the prior function $J$ from $0$ to $t$ according to~\cref{eqn:intro2}, a natural approach is to do the opposite: evolve backward in time from $t$ to $0$ the function $\bx \mapsto S(\bx,t)$.
+What can we say about $I_{t}(S)$?
+Since we evolve forward in time $J$ from $0$ to $t$ via~\cref{eqn:intro2} to obtain $S(\bx,t)$, a natural approach then is to do the opposite: evolve backward in time $S(\bx,t)$ from $t$ to $0$ via an appropriate HJ PDE.
 That is, we consider the terminal value problem

-Under appropriate conditions, the terminal-value problem~\cref{eq:finite_time_backward} has a unique viscosity solution: \begin{theorem}~ Suppose $\bx \mapsto S(\bx,t)$ is uniformly Lipschitz continuous and semiconcave.
-Then the viscosity solution of the terminal-value problem~\cref{eq:finite_time_backward} exists, is unique, and is given by the representation formula
+Under certain conditions, the HJ PDE~\cref{eq:finite_time_backward} has a unique viscosity solution: \begin{theorem}~ Suppose $\bx \mapsto S(\bx,t)$ is uniformly Lipschitz continuous and semiconcave.
+Then the HJ PDE~\cref{eq:finite_time_backward} has a unique viscosity solution given by

 Moreover, the function $\by \mapsto \tau\bw(\by,\tau)$ is semiconvex with unit constant. \end{theorem} \begin{proof} See~\cite[Section 4, Equation 4.4.2]{barron1999regularity} and~\cite[Chapter 1]{cannarsa2004semiconcave}. \end{proof}